Liv (pronounced leev), in her dudio — the dining room she transformed into her studio over a decade ago.

 follow my Yellow brick road

 In fifth grade, I got to play the part of Dorothy in my elementary school’s performance of The Wizard of Oz.
-It’s a highlight of my childhood, in part because I felt like I was Dorothy.
+It’s a highlight of my childhood, in part because I had always felt like I was Dorothy.

 I, too, was a Midwestern girl surrounded by magic, who didn’t fully understand her own power & gifts but could see inside people and name theirs.
 There were no talking lions or tin men — but I saw spirits, talked with angels, and felt energy all around me.
 I figured everyone experienced the same things, until it became abundantly clear they did not.